julkaar9/pynimate/docs/guide/starter.md

 2013   2     2
 2014   3     1
 ```
-This will yield three bar plots.
+This will yield three bar plots, one for each row.
 Now a typical video is of 24 fps, i.e every second consists of 24 frames.
 or in our case each second should consist of 24 images of static plots.
 So if we were to plot this, the video would be 3/24 second long.